CLICK HERE to access Britta Forsberg’s (SBB’s Executive Director) submission detailing her public comments regarding the settlement.

 - If there is to be a public nature center developed on-site, it should include a truth-telling exhibit that honors the families affected by this tragedy.

 Now more than ever, we need to come together to demand justice for our community.
-We are hosting our own “speak-out” session to demand the attention of state-level leaders— join us on January 25th from 6-9PM at Toms River North High School.

 The December 2022 Settlement Proposal: